Skip to content

 Specialized correction for those who were not satisfied with the first rhinoplasty.

-Revision Rhinoplasty in Brazil: specialized correction for unsatisfactory results
+Revision Rhinoplasty in Brazil: specialized correction for results that missed the mark

-If you are reading this page, you have probably undergone a rhinoplasty that did not deliver the result you expected.
+If you are reading this page, you probably had a rhinoplasty that did not deliver the result you expected.
 Perhaps your nose ended up crooked, the tip dropped over time, irregularities appeared on the dorsum, or you simply cannot breathe properly.
-I want you to know one thing: you are not alone.
-International studies show that between five and fifteen percent of primary rhinoplasties require revision.
-And correcting a previously operated nose -- known as secondary rhinoplasty or corrective rhinoplasty -- is precisely one of the areas in which I specialize the most.
+You are not alone: international studies show that between 5 and 15 percent of primary rhinoplasties require revision.
+Correcting a previously operated nose — known as revision rhinoplasty, secondary rhinoplasty, or corrective rhinoplasty — is one of the areas in which I specialize the most.

 Revision rhinoplasty is the surgery aimed at correcting aesthetic or functional problems resulting from a previous rhinoplasty.
-It is a considerably more complex procedure than primary rhinoplasty because the surgeon has to deal with scar tissue, distorted anatomy, and often a lack of cartilage.
-It requires a deep understanding of nasal anatomy, mastery of grafting techniques, and a lot of surgical experience.
+It is considerably more complex than primary rhinoplasty because the surgeon has to deal with scar tissue, distorted anatomy, and often a lack of cartilage.
+It requires a deep understanding of nasal anatomy, mastery of grafting techniques (spreader grafts, columellar strut, shield graft, alar batten grafts), and substantial surgical experience.

 Over more than twenty years of practice and more than eight thousand surgeries performed, I have developed a structured approach to secondary rhinoplasty in Brazil that allows me to reconstruct noses severely compromised by poorly executed previous surgeries.
-I receive patients from all over Brazil and from abroad -- many through medical tourism for rhinoplasty in Brazil -- who specifically seek me out for this correction.
-It is a privilege and a responsibility that I take very seriously.
+I receive patients from all over Brazil and from abroad — many through medical tourism for rhinoplasty in Brazil — who specifically seek me out for this correction.
+It is a privilege and a responsibility I take very seriously.

 Subscribe to my YouTube channel: